-Postings will be made visible to students on September 9th.
-The week before classes begin and during the first two weeks of school, students that have received financial aid will have the chance to apply for posted jobs on campus.
-Students that have NOT received financial aid must wait to apply until October 1st.
-The intent is to assist students receiving work study to obtain a job that best meets their needs.
+Postings will be made visible to students on September 5th.
+The week before classes begin and during the first two weeks of school, students that receive financial aid will have the chance to apply for posted jobs on campus.
+All other students must wait to begin applying until the third week of school (September 26th).
+The intent is to assist students awarded Federal Work Study or a College Job to obtain a job that best meets their needs.
 (Yes, it is okay to ask a student if they receive financial aid.)
 If you are rehiring a student that has worked for you previously, or for research purposes, financial aid status is not relevant.

 Student employees MUST complete the federally required I-9 Employment Eligibility Verification form and a W-4 tax withholding form in order to work.
 Once these forms have been completed (this only needs to be done once) the student will receive a blue employment card indicating that they are eligible to work for the College.
 Blue cards, once issued, are valid until the student graduates.
 Students that have NOT received their blue card CANNOT work.

 - Student employees are limited to working no more than 20 hours per week in on-campus jobs during the academic year, with the exception of full-week recesses.

 - An Electronic Personnel Action Form (EPAF) in BannerWeb needs to be completed for all students hired to work during the academic year.
 Even if the student worked last year – or over the summer – an EPAF still needs to be completed and submitted to our office.
 The Jobs Effective Date in the EPAF should be the first day that the student will begin working in the ’16-’17 AY but can be no earlier than 09/12/2016.